 Fall is my favorite season, hands down.
 And for good reason–I spent most of my early childhood through my teens in Brookline, a suburb of Boston.
 September meant apple picking.
 October often meant trick or treating wearing a heavy coat over our costume.
 November usually ushered in the first light dusting of snow.
 To me, autumn tastes like the snap of a Honeycrisp apple, my absolutely favorite variety.Fall, with its leaves a riot of flaming reds, yellows, and oranges, is the last exhale before the brutal, breath-snatching New England winter.
 It was–is–magical.

 One of my favorite things in life (to host and attend) is a dinner party.
 Like I mentioned in my Girls on Food bio, I discovered my love of food by devouring every word and gorgeous photo in Martha Stewart’s 1982 cookbook, Entertaining.
 I daydreamed of the days I might attend such elegant affairs.
 As an adult, I now get to see those dreams into fruition.
 Many people love to entertain but do not host dinner parties because of the stress, time, and expense; but what if you only had to make one dish, and not a whole menu?
-Enter: Supper Club.
+Enter: this easy Jubilee Supper Club menu for an elegant, sit-down dinner party for twelve.
 Continue Reading